 - 2 cups quartered mushrooms

-- 1 cup snow peas or 1 medium zucchini courgette sliced
+- 1 cup snow peas or 1 medium zucchini, sliced zucchini are also known as courgette

 - Put the corn starch in a medium bowl.